Bug report #13297

 Try to test with a "clean" file and report back.

-#5 Updated by Jamie Portman about 5 years ago
+#5 Updated by Jamie Portman over 5 years ago

 This is the only one I have noticed it with.... but then I'm not uploading all my layers into another platform such as AGOL to view!